LivePersonInc/developer-center/pages/Documents/Reporting/AgentActivityAPI/Methods/get-status-changes-v2.md

 ### Response

-{: .notice}
-Each page in the API response is limited to the limit set in the request, if not set it will be 50 state changes.

 | Property Name | Description | Type | Notes |
 | --- | --- | --- | --- |
 | timeframe | | object | |